CASP-Systems-BU/Gadget/README.md

 #### [Results]

-The generated figures should be similar to those shown in Figure 12, but note that different hardware may lead to different results.
+The generated figures should be similar to those shown in Figure 12, but note that different hardware may lead to different result in some cases.